hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 ### AXFRs and IXFRs on the same connection

-Neither [@RFC1995] nor [@RFC5936] explicitly discuss the use of a single TCP connection for both IXFR and AXFR requests. [@RFC5936] does make the general state:
+Neither [@RFC1995] nor [@RFC5936] explicitly discuss the use of a single TCP connection for both IXFR and AXFR requests. [@RFC5936] does make the general statement:

     "Non-AXFR session traffic can also use an open TCP connection."